rricharz/Tu77/README.md

 **Demo of tape write**

-There is a small demo program which demonstates reading from unit 0 0.
-It is also a test for the communication between a simulated "host" (the demo program in this case) and tu57.
+There is a small demo program which demonstates reading from tape.
+It is also a test for the communication between a simulated "host" (the demo program in this case) and tu77.

 Start tu77 in background (with the &) using